SalehGhobari/cocoTB/README.md

 ```

 - Modify `MODULE` and `TOPLEVEL` to match the module you want to test.
+- Place the `.mif` files required for any IP modules used in the top-level design inside the `testbenches` directory where the Makefile is located.
 - Testbenches contain randomized input sets for functional verification.
 - Refer to the [Cocotb documentation](https://docs.cocotb.org/) for further details on using Makefiles.

 ### Running Tests

 1. **Run the provided script**:

    - On Windows, execute `run.bat` from the repository root:
      ```sh
      run.bat